iconify/icon-finder/docs/core/api-core.md

 APICore class makes it easy to interact with Iconify Icon Finder Core.

-All configuration values, initial route and callbacks are set in the constructor.
+All configuration values, initial route, and callbacks are set in the constructor.
 Then all you need to do is react to the main callback.

 ```js
 const { APICore } = require('@iconify/icon-finder-core');